-A procedure for precisely determining the absolute energy using a resonant reaction has been specified in detail by Colaux, Terwagne and Jeynes (2015)1
+A procedure for precisely determining the absolute energy using a resonant reaction has been specified in detail by Colaux, Terwagne and Jeynes (2015)1.

 Appropriate energy calibration points must be selected based upon the energy range of the accelerator and the experiments being performed.
-Instructions on how to carry out this calibration are given in detail in this paper.
-This procedure should be adopted and carried out so that the absolute energy can be precisely determined, together with the laboratory temperature, quarterly and in any case, whenever the GVM mechanism is disturbed.
+Instructions on how to carry out this calibration are given in detail in the paper referenced above.
+This procedure should be adopted and carried out so that the absolute energy can be precisely determined, together with the laboratory temperature, quarterly and in any case, whenever the GVM/analysing magnet mechanism is disturbed.

-The following resonant reactions can be used as to calibrate the absolute energy, other suitably sharp, resonances can also be used:
+The following resonant reactions can be used as to calibrate the absolute energy, other suitably sharp, resonances can also be used.
+The reactions are presented as a function of the approximate beam energy.